rinechran/rinechran/README.md

 🚀 About Me

 🔧 I have experience in building tools and systems for efficient data processing and automation.
 🛠️ Currently, I’m exploring advanced applications of Rust in systems programming.
 🌱 I’m always eager to learn new things, from software architectures to the latest in AI and machine learning.

 📫 Get in Touch

 I'm always open to connecting with fellow developers and collaborators.
-Feel free to reach out through Your LinkedIn Profile or send a message here on GitHub!
+Feel free to reach out through your LinkedIn profile or send a message here on GitHub.

+👉 **Please note:** Most of my repositories have been migrated to [https://git.kudryavka.me/](https://git.kudryavka.me/).
+Feel free to visit there for the latest updates on my work!

 <div align="center">